Heat

 days leading up to his arrest were some of the most unpleasant

-Edison Field—whatever you want to call it) with
+Field—whatever you want to call it) with no protection

-no protection from the sun.
+from the sun.
 By the 6th inning I was medium.
+By the ninth

-By the ninth I was well-done.
-The following nights, as
+I was well-done.
+The following nights, as temperatures soared

 When

-in his eye.
-It was apparent he was not the type of person
+his eye.
+It was apparent he was not the type of person who

 And

-Drake’s reception room, there was bad news.
-Her
+reception room, there was bad news.
+Her growth was malignant.

 "Big